A Closer Look at Deep Learning Methods on Tabular Datasets: Measuring the Heterogeneity of Tabular Data

-Combining the curve fitting results in~\autoref{fig:dynamics} with the feature importance results in~\autoref{fig:feature_importance_full}, we find that meta-features with large weights are meaningful, revealing that the complexity of the dataset matters in predicting the training dynamics.
-For classification tasks, the distance to the center (gravity) is important for fitting the curve for both tree-based and DNN-based methods.
-For regression tasks, the range of attributes (range.mean) and the mean of attributes (mean.mean) are essential.
-For tree-based methods, the sparsity (sparsity.mean) of attributes is crucial, while DNN-based methods pay more attention to the statistics of attributes (such as max.sd).
+We implement $h$ as a four-layer MLP.
+The input dimension is 24: five dimensions from the first five epochs of $\sS$ and 19 from dataset meta-features (and derived statistics such as \texttt{range.mean}, \texttt{range.std}, etc.).
+The output is the four parameters of~\autoref{eq:the_law}.
+We evaluate $h$ on classification and regression curves and find that including meta-features substantially improves prediction accuracy.
+Additional results are reported in the appendix.

+We further analyze which meta-features most strongly influence predictions by examining their weights in $h$.
+Training datasets are divided into four categories (classification/regression $\times$ tree-/DNN-friendly), where the tree-/DNN-friendly split is determined according to the Tree-DNN score in \autoref{fig:addition_results}(a).
+For each category, we train a separate predictor and extract the most important meta-features (see~\autoref{fig:feature_importance_full}).
+Results reveal that: (1) For classification tasks, the \texttt{gravity} meta-feature—measuring the distance between minority and majority class centers—is critical for both tree-based and DNN-based methods.
+(2) For regression tasks, \texttt{range.mean} (average attribute range) and \texttt{mean.mean} (average attribute mean) are highly predictive.
+(3) Tree-based methods rely heavily on \texttt{sparsity.mean}, while DNN-based methods are more sensitive to distributional statistics such as \texttt{max.sd}.